marein/php-gaming-website/README.md

 uses the
 [Transaction Script](https://martinfowler.com/eaaCatalog/transactionScript.html)
 pattern.
 Its only job is to initiate chats, list messages by chat and to write messages in the chat.
+If authors are assigned to a chat, only those authors can write and read messages.
 The layering chosen in the other contexts isn't worthwhile here.

 The public interface is formed by a [controller](/code/src/Chat/Http/ChatController.php),